 - if the gap between the DL transmission(s) and any previous transmission(s) corresponding to the channel occupancy initiated by the gNB is more than a threshold that is determined by the gNB and is at least 8μs, the DL transmission(s) occurs following the procedures described in Clause 4.4.2.

+If a UE initiates a channel occupancy using the channel access procedures described in clause 4.4.1 on a channel, the UE may transmit a UL transmission(s) on the channel within the maximum Channel Occupancy Time described in Clause 4.4.1 on the channel after the UL transmission(s) initiating the channel occupancy.
+The followings are applicable to the UL transmission(s):

+- If the higher layer parameter ul-Type2ChannelAccess-r17 is provided, if the gap between the UL transmission(s) and any previous transmission(s) corresponding to the channel occupancy initiated by the UE is more than 8μs, the UL transmission(s) occurs following the procedures described in Clause 4.4.2.

+- Otherwise, regardless of the duration of the gap between the UL transmission(s) and any previous transmission(s) corresponding to the channel occupancy initiated by the UE, the UL transmission(s) occurs following the procedures described in Clause 4.4.3.

 ===End of TP 3-D======================

 Please provide your view on which package you prefer, or there is an alternative you suggest